jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 These sounds make ideal source material for combining and further manipulating using software plug-ins.

+<iframe src="https://www.youtube.com/embed/6dLZuYvoO3Q?si=AU5dmB3Q09B3flJD" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 A few summers ago my friend and collaborator [Josh Foers](https://www.joshfoersgameaudio.co.uk/) and I had the unique oportunity to record in a craft brewery here in Sheffield.
 As you can hear, we managed to capture some excellent material which we have both made use of in various projects since.

-<iframe src="https://www.youtube.com/embed/6dLZuYvoO3Q?si=AU5dmB3Q09B3flJD" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-We've continued to record in some great locations together, such as the historic Braime metal factory in Leeds.

 <div class="gallery" data-columns="2">
     <img src="/images/jono/braime75_4.JPG">